 I spent three nights in Downtown Chicago.
 Every local I spoke to would proudly say, “there’s no place like Chicago in the summertime” and I was going to find out why.
-Upon arrival my body experienced a change of weather shock.
+Upon arrival, my body experienced a change of weather shock.
 The air was hot and humid.
 I certainly would need to keep myself well hydrated.

-The cold winter months keep Chicago dormant so once the warm sun hits, a new energy of Chicago comes alive.
-This is greatly felt with the music scene.
+The cold winter months keep Chicago dormant so once the warm sun hits, the new energy of Chicago comes alive.
+This is greatly felt in the music scene.
 Throughout the year you can always find great live music in small and large venues all over Chicago.
 However, during the summer, Chicago explodes with outdoor music festivals from Electronica to the Blues.
 Almost every weekend you can find a different festival.
 Downtown at Millennium Park’s Jay Pritzker Pavilion, an outdoor venue, you can enjoy classical music almost every evening during the summer for free.
 People are just hanging out, some have picnics.
 See schedule.

 I had the pleasure of listening to some Blues at a local venue just outside of the downtown area called Kingston Mines.
-Two stages were setup for two bands to switch off playing, sometimes they played at the same time.
+Two stages were set up for two bands to switch off playing, sometimes they played at the same time.
 The playlist at one stage included many cover songs with a Blues twist for people to dance and the other was more modern Blues.
 My favorite was when the classic style of Blues was performed.
-The venue was a dive-bar and a musical gem.
+The venue was a dive bar and a musical gem.
 Here’s a list of some of the music festivals happening in Chicago during the summertime as well as indoor music venues.

 Outdoor Music Festivals